Margot Fonteyn: Marriage and politics (1955–1959)

 Shortly before her marriage, Fonteyn had been selected to succeed Adeline Genée, as president of the Royal Academy of Dance and though she protested the appointment, the academy overruled her decision.
 Adding planning meetings for a new dance syllabus and attending meetings of the academy, she was honoured as a Dame Commander of the Order of the British Empire in 1956 New Years Honours List.
 As her husband had been appointed an ambassador to the court of St James upon her marriage, Fonteyn also attended to the duties required of a diplomat's wife.
 She was nevertheless criticized for her obvious lack of interest in politics.

 In 1956, she gave four performances in Johannesburg, South Africa, at His Majesty's Theatre and another at Zoo Lake with Michael Somes.
 Though they received excellent reviews, she was criticized for performing, despite the dancers' union ban because of apartheid.
 She was also criticized for performing for Imelda Marcos and was once detained for attending a party at which drugs were used.

-She also danced in Chile during Military dictatorship and she became close to Hope Somoza, the wife of Anastasio Somoza Debayle.
+She also danced in Chile during Military dictatorship, and she became close to Hope Somoza, the wife of future Nicaraguan dictator Anastasio Somoza Debayle.

-Coup d'état plot in Panama
+Coup plot in Panama

 In April 1959, Fonteyn was arrested, detained for 24 hours in a Panamanian jail, and then deported to New York City, after her husband had staged a coup d'état against Panamanian President Ernesto de la Guardia, possibly with the support of Fidel Castro.
 According to Fonteyn, the plot was hatched when she and her husband were visiting Cuba in January 1959, with Castro promising to assist Arias with arms or men.
 The couple went fishing on their boat The Nola and during the voyage ordered fishermen to raise a buoy loaded with arms.
 The fishermen reported the couple, who hurriedly decided that Arias should try to escape detection.
 In the night Arias jumped ship, boarding the shrimp boat Elaine, while Fonteyn used her own yacht as a decoy to divert the government forces.
 She returned to Panama City to turn herself in, hoping her surrender would help her husband.

-Meeting at the prison with the British ambassador to Panama Sir Ian Henderson, Fonteyn confessed her involvement and the British Foreign Office granted that her statement was confidential.
+Meeting at the prison with the British ambassador to Panama Sir Ian Henderson, Fonteyn confessed her involvement and the British Foreign Office granted that her statement would remain confidential.
 The British embassy arranged for her release, and flew her to New York City on 22 April, without disclosing to the United States government that Cuba had been involved in the plot.
 Arias took refuge in the Brazilian embassy of Panama and arrived safely in Lima, Peru, the same day Fonteyn arrived in New York.
 The couple were reunited in June in Rio de Janeiro and by November she had returned to the stage, dancing with Michael Somes in an Ashton pas de deux for a London benefit performance.
 Fonteyn danced in the BBC Eurovision production of The Sleeping Beauty in the title role with Jelko Yuresha on 20 December 1959.